 REF 2021 Guidance - Impact Summaries:

-- A summary of the impact elements of the Draft Guidance on Submissions can be found here.
+- A summary of the impact elements of the REF2021 confirmed guidance can be found here

 - A summary of the Guidance for Standardising Quantitative Indicators of Impact within REF Case Studies can be found here.

 The latest version of the REF 2021 Impact Case Study template can be found here.